 Entertainment and Nightlife in ShirdiThe small village that Shirdi once was is transforming speedily into an urban set up, all thanks to the ever-increasing number of pilgrims to the town.
-Now, Shirdi is no more just about Sai Baba and his darshan, there's more to it, water parks, multi-cuisine restaurants, coffee houses and pizza and burger outlets are all there in this small town.
+Now, Shirdi in Maharashtra is no more just about Sai Baba and his darshan, there's more to it, water parks, multi-cuisine restaurants, coffee houses and pizza and burger outlets are all there in this small town.

 Popular Hangouts in ShirdiEven though there are limited opportunities for fun and entertainment in Shirdi, the water park, coffee house, multi-cuisine restaurants and the pizza joints make up for all that you might want from a tourist place.